magnars/kaocha-runner.el/README.md

 - `kaocha-runner-show-warnings`

-   If you get any warnings from Kaocha, the report will just say *1 warning*.
+   If you get any warnings from Kaocha, the report will just say *X warnings*.
-   You can display this warning with this command.
+   You can display them with this command.
 Given a prefix argument, it displays the warnings in a separate window.

 - `kaocha-runner-hide-windows`